 DVM MS or PhD Combined Degree Option

-A combined degree program is offered jointly by the Purdue University School of Veterinary Medicine offers the option to simultaneously pursue a veterinary degree and graduate training leading to a MS or PhD degree.
+A combined degree program is offered jointly by the Purdue University College of Veterinary Medicine offers the option to simultaneously pursue a veterinary degree and graduate training leading to a MS or PhD degree.
 This offers highly qualified and strongly motivated students to pursue academic and research careers in the biomedical sciences.
 These students typically are able to meet the requirements of both the MS and the DVM degree in four to five years or the PhD degree and the DVM degree in six to seven years.
-Applicants must be admitted to the Graduate School following acceptance into the School of Veterinary Medicine.
+Applicants must be admitted to the Graduate School following acceptance into the College of Veterinary Medicine.
 To be eligible for Graduate School, the veterinary student must hold a baccalaureate degree, or equivalent credits, and possess an outstanding undergraduate record.
 Students should identify a faculty member with expertise in their area of research interest to serve as their major professor.
-Application to the Graduate School must be made through one of the academic departments of the School of Veterinary Medicine (Basic Medical Sciences, Comparative Pathobiology, Veterinary Clinical Sciences).
+Application to the Graduate School must be made through one of the academic departments of the College of Veterinary Medicine (Basic Medical Sciences, Comparative Pathobiology, Veterinary Clinical Sciences).
 Subsequent course registration is the responsibility of the student, his/her major professor, and the academic department.

 Students have a wide choice of research training opportunities.
 Areas of concentration in the basic veterinary sciences include physiology, pharmacology, toxicology, anatomy, embryology, pathology, immunology, microbiology, and epidemiology (also see Graduate School Bulletin for descriptions of veterinary school programs).
 They may also elect one of the numerous disciplines and interdisciplinary areas in which Purdue has expertise.
 Examples of such interdisciplinary areas include biomedical engineering, medicinal chemistry, molecular biology, and neurosciences.

 A research training program is tailored to the background and career goals of the individual student.
 Veterinary students typically enter the MS or PhD program during the first two years of veterinary school.
 They will select a major professor and an advisory committee.
 The student and his/her advisory committee will prepare a "plan of study" early in the program.